What is a Hash?

 Why It Matters

 Hashing is the cryptographic foundation of Bitcoin's security.
-A hash function takes any input—whether it's a transaction, a block, or a number—and produces a fixed-length output that looks random.
-Crucially, changing even one character of the input completely changes the hash, making it impossible to tamper with data without detection.
-Bitcoin uses hashing to create addresses (your public key gets hashed to create your Bitcoin address), to secure transactions (every transaction is hashed), and to validate blocks (each block contains a hash of the previous block, creating the "chain").
-This means Bitcoin's entire security model depends on hashing working reliably and being computationally difficult to reverse.
+A hash function takes any input (transaction, block, number) and produces a fixed-length output that looks random.
+Change one character of the input.
+The hash changes completely.
+Tampering becomes detectable.
+Bitcoin uses hashing everywhere: addresses (your public key gets hashed to create your Bitcoin address), transactions (every transaction is hashed), and blocks (each block contains a hash of the previous one, creating the "chain").
+Bitcoin's entire security model depends on hashing working reliably and being computationally difficult to reverse.

 How It Works

 A hash function is a mathematical algorithm that converts any input into a fixed-size output string.
-Bitcoin primarily uses SHA-256 (Secure Hash Algorithm 256-bit), which always produces a 256-bit output regardless of input size.
-The same input always produces the same hash, but any input change produces a completely different hash (this is called the avalanche effect).
-Most importantly, it's computationally impractical to reverse a hash—you cannot take a hash and figure out what input created it.
+Bitcoin primarily uses SHA-256.
+Always 256-bit output regardless of input size.
+The same input always produces the same hash.
+Any input change produces a completely different hash (the avalanche effect).
+It's also computationally impractical to reverse a hash.
 Bitcoin uses hashing in multiple places: SHA-256 hashing of transactions creates a transaction ID, double SHA-256 hashing is used for blocks, and hashing is part of the mining process where miners search for a hash output below a certain target.